Chainso/chanzobryan.com/projects/terramystica-rl.md

 For an AI researcher, Terra Mystica is fascinating because it breaks traditional molds.
 It combines the deterministic purity of Go with the heterogeneous asymmetry of a modern video game.

-- **Deep Asymmetry**: The agent can't just learn "how to play"; it must learn how to play *as* 14 distinct factions, each with unique abilities, costs, and starting positions.
+- **Deep Asymmetry**: The agent can't just learn how to play once; it must learn how to play *as* 14 distinct factions, each with unique abilities, costs, and starting positions.
 - **Tight Resource Coupling**: Resources in Terra Mystica are deeply interdependent.
 You aren't just optimizing one metric; you're balancing a complex equation where spending a "Priest" now might cost you a "Spade" three turns later.
 - **The "Power" Mechanic**: The game features a unique resource called "Power" that is gained when opponents build next to you.
 This creates a fascinating spatial tension: you *want* to be near opponents to leach off their actions, but being too close chokes your physical expansion.